chikuba/Simple/README.md

 # Simple
-A very simple projects for beginners &lt;3
+A very simple project for beginners &lt;3

 This project shows how to make a storyboard, custom cells for a tableview, how to hook up an action to a button using storyboard or code, how to customize UI items in the storyboard from code, etc.